perillo/gocmd/README.md

 The `github.com/perillo/gocmd/env` package provides support for accessing the *Go* environment.
-With the default `Config` any changes to the *Go* environment are recorded in the default `GOENV` file.
+With the default `Config` any changes to the *Go* environment are recorded in the default `$GOENV` file.

 `env` is a wrapper for the `go env` command.